thoughtfulbloke/letter2ed/README.md

 ------------------------------------------------------------------------

-This is a response to the [@gibson2024] paper in which, to give my summary of the paper, Gibson asserts that New Zealand authorities' measurement of mortality in the pandemic period is based on a flawed metric.
+For hundreds of years, correctly measuring mortality has been a concern of actuaries, demographers, and health researchers.
+Accurate measurement should form the basis of insurance risk pricing and government policy.
+Writing in this journal, Gibson [@gibson2024] asserts that New Zealand authorities' measurement of mortality in the pandemic period is based on a flawed metric.
 Gibson's own metric, based on regression of deaths with an additive component of total population, is asserted as a more accurate model and produces approximately 4% excess mortality for the 2020-2022 period.
 If New Zealand authorities are using flawed metrics with significantly different results to reality, this would have profound governance and policy implications.

 In particular, the paper asserts two broad claims: